TruongTanPhatITITIU20140/Project-OOP/README.md

 - Easy to play and install.
 - Awesome sounds and images.
 - Three levels to choose (Easy, Medium, Difficult).
-- Have file scores which include device name and local IP address
+- Have file scores which include device name and local IP address.
-- All the file were written in SOLID
+- All the file were written in SOLID .

 ### Reference:
 Bro Code.
 (2020, July 20). _Java snake game 🐍_  [Video].
 Youtube. `https://youtu.be/bI6e6qjJ8JQ`